Bis (Japanese idol group): Image

 Bis adopt an image very different from the traditional idol group.
 Their music videos touch on themes such as point-of-view pornography and sexual violence, attracting both positive and negative attitudes from viewers.
-Pour Lui notes that many are difficult to watch, and Avex staff member Ryuta Ochi explains "They [Bis] wanted to make a deliberate uglification of idol events."
+Pour Lui noted that many are difficult to watch, and Avex staff member Ryuta Ochi explains "They [Bis] wanted to make a deliberate uglification of idol events."
 The image of a typical idol is generally accepted as being pure and good-natured, which Bis reject.
 A 2014 photoshoot in Weekly Playboy saw them fully nude and covered in fake semen.
 In December 2013, they posed nude for the magazine Quick Japan.